moona3k/ai-news-bot/DOCS.md

 ### Independent Selectors Per Source
 Each source has its own CSS selector.
 Generic rules cause false positives (like grabbing `/blog/topic/` pages instead of articles).

+### Per-Channel Duplicate Detection
+The "seen" state only applies to `#ai-latest`.
+Using `/ai-news` in other channels bypasses duplicate detection and doesn't pollute the seen map.
+This lets teams repost articles to their own channels freely.

+### "Thinking..."
+UX
+Both `/ai-news` and @mentions show a public `:thinking_party: Thinking...` message that gets updated with the final result.
+This gives immediate feedback and lets everyone in the channel see the bot is working.